"tribal Member Shooting Investigation" Today : US Border Patrol Agents Under Investigation By FBI And Tribal Police For Fatal Shooting Of Tribal Member - Celebrities Deaths

-US Border Patrol Agents Under Investigation by FBI and Tribal Police for Fatal Shooting of Tribal Member today 2023.
+US Border Patrol Agents Under Investigation by FBI and Tribal Police Following Fatal Shooting of Tribal Member today 2023.

-The FBI and Tohono O’odham Nation police are investigating the fatal shooting of a tribal member by U.S. Border Patrol agents in southern Arizona.
-The victim, Raymond Mattia, had reportedly called Border Patrol for assistance in removing migrants who had trespassed into his yard.
-Mattia was shot by agents when he went outside to greet them.
-The incident is under review by Customs and Border Protection’s Office of Professional Responsibility.
+The FBI and Tohono O’odham Nation police are investigating the fatal shooting of a tribal member by US Border Patrol agents in southern Arizona.
+The incident occurred when agents from the Ajo Border Patrol Station were involved in a fatal shooting on the Tohono O’odham reservation near Ajo around 10 p.m. on Thursday.
+The shooting occurred in the Meneger’s Dam community of the Tohono O’odham Nation, and the victim has been identified as Raymond Mattia.

 Read Full story :FBI, tribe’s police investigating fatal shooting of tribal member by US Border Patrol agents/